Eyre Square: Statues and attractions

-The Browne doorway is also another attraction in Eyre Square; it was originally the doorway of the Browne family's home on Lower Abbeygate Street, but was moved in 1905 from Abbeygate Street to Eyre Square.
-Recently it has had to be shored up, buttressed and encased in plexiglass due to neglect.
-The name of the Browne family is also featured on one of the fourteen flags near the Browne doorway and the Quincentennial Fountain.
-These flags represent the Tribes of Galway (Treibheanna na Gaillimhe), fourteen merchant families who dominated the political, commercial, and social life of the city of Galway in western Ireland between the mid-13th and late 19th centuries.
+The Browne Doorway was the original doorway of the 1627 Browne family home on Lower Abbeygate Street.
+In 1905, it was moved from Abbeygate Street to Eyre Square.
+Recently it has been reinforced and encased in plexiglass due to neglect.

+Banners representing the fourteen Tribes of Galway (Treibheanna na Gaillimhe) are located in the north section of the park.
+The Tribes were merchant families that dominated the political, commercial, and social life of the city between the mid-13th and late 19th centuries.